 100x – Uranus starts showing a tiny pale cyan colored disc.
 It appears about as big as Mars appears when Mars at its farthest distance from Earth.
 Neptune still appears like a pale blue star.

 200x and above – Though still small, Uranus’ disc is much more obvious and it starts looking like a planet.
-Its moons are still too far and dim to see.
 Neptune starts showing a blue tiny disc if the air is steady.
 The more you increase in magnification, the dimmer the planets will appear, hence the larger your telescope, the easier it’ll be to observe!

 It depends on the angular separation between the two companions.
 If they’re separated enough, they are resolved well at low power, but others will require a minimum amount of magnification to resolve the angular separation.
-While you could divide 300 by the A.S. to see where you can start resolving the two stars, you should divide 750/A.S. to have the best minimal magnification.
+While you could divide 300 by the A.S. to see where you can start resolving the double into individual stars, you should divide 750/A.S. to have the best minimal magnification.
 Here are some famous examples.

 Name – 750/A.S. = best minimal magnification